radtamus/radtamus/README.md

 - 👋 Hi, I’m @radtamus
-- 👀 I’m interested in game development (design, programming) and mathematics
+- 👀 I’m interested in software development and mathematics
-- 🌱 I’m currently learning Unreal Engine 5
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on nothing so far
 - 📫 How to reach me text